emogenet/xe/README.md

 ### **What does it look like?** ###

-Here's my i3 tray with xe.py doing its thing (look at the red arrow):
+Here's an i3 status bar, and the system tray with xe.py doing its thing (look at the red arrow):

 ![](bar.png "i3bar with xe.py")

 ## **Will it work for me?** ##

-Standard desktop environments usually include this feature natively.
+The usual desktop environments usually include this feature natively.

-This was mostly designed for i3wm which does not.
+xe.py was specifically designed to add the feature to i3wm, which does not by design choice.

-However, xe.py has been tested and seems to work fine on the following desktop
+xe.py has been briefly tested and seems to work fine on the following desktop environments:
-environments:

   - i3wm
   - cinnamon